Take a Culinary Road Trip This Fall

 Estate Vineyards (Monterey County)

 With more than 225 vineyards, Monterey County produces the most pinot noir in all of California and the most chardonnay in the United States.
 While Monterey grapes make it into barrels and bottles across the country, a select few are grown exclusively in Monterey County, creating estate-grown vintages that are as unique as the terroir.
-Chances are also good that the winemakers themselves might be pouring visitors’ tastings at these hyper local tasting rooms.
-Stop by Soledad to visit Chalone Vineyard, the oldest producing vineyard in Monterey County, or Rustique Wines, along River Road Wine Trail in Salinas Valley.
+Chances are also good that the winemakers themselves might be pouring visitors’ tastings at these hyper-local tasting rooms.
+Stop by Soledad to visit Chalone Vineyard, the oldest producing vineyard in Monterey County or Rustique Wines, along the Monterey Wine Trail in the Salinas Valley.
 For a change of scenery and a different wine-making process, head to Carmel Valley to taste organic wines produced at Massa Estate Organic Vineyards.

 Schoch Family Farmstead (Salinas)